Celisuis/TSMCSharp/README.md

 DownloadType is an optional enum property that allows you to choose whether to download the Auction Data as a JArray(Standard) or parse it into a JObject.
 The Default Settings for this is Array.

 ## Build
 Open the Solution in VS Studio and Build.
-Pre-Built DLL Files are located in the bin\debug folder currently.
+Pre-Built DLL Files are located on the Release Page.
+Nuget Package coming soon!